 Mel & Rose has many different alcohol gift baskets, although they don’t separate these out based on the individual spirit.
 This makes the list a little tiring to go through and their selection is extensive.

 Even so, I did find a few interesting tequila options in the mix.
-One is the Tequila Sunrise and another is the Serious Tequila Connoisseur.
-The two baskets have very different styles from one another but they both make good gifts for yourself or someone else.
+One is the Serious Tequila Connoisseur.
+This basket has a very different style from the other ones but basically, all tequila options make good gifts for yourself or someone else.

 What is so nice about The Tequila BroCrate is not only is it a complete package, but it also looks quite elegant, too.
 In addition to the bottle of liquor, it also has popcorn, chocolate, chips, olives, salsa, lemon, salt & pepper mills, and a wooden serving tray.

 You also have the option to add wine, beer, champagne, gourmet snacks, and whatever you may fancy from their custom options.

 Although 180 Drinks only delivers around Toronto and Ontario, it’s still worth checking if you happen to be sending someone from there.
 They do have an interesting collection of high-quality tequilas.

 Their Tequila Gift Box contains background information about the raw materials, production, methods, geography, and history of the tequila included in the package.
 The Tequila Tasting Kit starts at CAD $60 while Build Tequila Bottle Gift Box starts at CAD $90.